 - After step 10-11 where SMF notifies the UE of the availability of the new IP prefix, the UE starts using it for all new traffic, including DNS Queries.
-The UE can reselect a new EAS for the application with an EAS Discovery procedure if the recommended UE behaviour has been followed.
+The UE can reselect a new EAS for the FQDN with an EAS Discovery procedure if the recommended UE behaviour has been followed.

-Then UE can reselect a new EAS for the application with an EAS discovery procedure as defined in clause 6.2.2.2.
+Then UE can reselect a new EAS for the FQDN with an EAS discovery procedure as defined in clause 6.2.2.2.

-NOTE 2: For SSC mode 3 with multi-homed PDU sessions, an EAS re-discovery indication may as well be sent as described in clause 6.2.3.3.
+NOTE 2: For SSC mode 3 with Multi-homed PDU Sessions, an EAS re-discovery indication may as well be sent as described in clause 6.2.3.3.

 The SMF may also trigger EAS rediscovery as defined in clause 6.2.3.3 when new connection to EAS needs to be established in case the UE indicate support for this.
-This trigger may also be used by the SMF based on the AF trigged EAS reselection.
+This trigger may also be used by the SMF based on the AF trigged EAS relocation as described in clause 6.3.7.

 6.2.2.4 Procedure for EAS Discovery with Dynamic PSA Distribution

-5GC supports an EAS Discovery procedure that allows that at PDU session establishment the SMF selects a central PSA, regardless if a local PSA is available to the SMF and then, it allows to dynamically re-anchor the PDU Session and transition to a Distributed Anchor Point model when needed.
-This is applicable to PDU Sessions type both SSC mode 2 and SSC mode 3.
+5GC supports an EAS discovery procedure that allows that at PDU Session Establishment the SMF selects a Central PSA, regardless if a Local PSA is available to the SMF and then, it allows to dynamically re-anchor the PDU Session and transition to a Distributed Anchor Point connectivity model when needed.
+This is applicable to PDU Sessions of both SSC mode 2 and SSC mode 3.

-This procedure relies on EASDF capability to influence the DNS Query of an Edge Application so that the EAS Discovery considers a candidate UE topological location of a PSA further out in the network than current PSA.
+This procedure relies on EASDF capability to influence the DNS Query of a FQDN so that the EAS Discovery considers a candidate UE topological location of a PSA further out in the network than current PSA.
 The PDU Session re-anchoring to the edge is performed as part of the EAS Discovery procedure.

 This procedure requires that the DNS settings provided to the UE for the PDU Session are respected.